Recovery Mode

 Liquidation Details in Recovery Mode

-In Recovery Mode, liquidation loss is limited to the Minimum Collateral Ratio (MCR).
+In Recovery Mode, liquidation loss is limited to the Minimum Collateral Ratio (MCR)arrow-up-right.
 This means that liquidators can only repay a shuttle’s debt up to the MCR.

 • Any remaining collateral (between the MCR and TCR) can be reclaimed by the borrower through the standard shuttle interface.